-The Grading Manual will be amended to clarify the requirement for construction operators to prepare a Storm Water Pollution Prevention Plan that applies sediment and erosion control BMPs as necessary to protect water quality.
+The Grading Manual will be updated to clarify the requirement for construction operators to prepare a SWPPP consistent with the CGP that applies sediment and erosion control BMPs as necessary to protect water quality.
 These plans will also outline measures to control waste such as discarded building materials, concrete truck washout, chemicals, litter and sanitary waste at the construction site that may cause adverse impacts to water quality.
-The SWPPP requirements will be equivalent with the SWPPP requirement set forth in the UPDES Storm Water General Permit for Construction Activities.
+The SWPPP requirements will be equivalent with the SWPPP requirement set forth in the UPDES Stormwater General Permit for Construction Activities.

-The Grading Manual will be updated to include a provision for access by qualified personnel to inspect construction storm water BMPs on private properties that discharge to the MS4.
+The Grading Manual will be updated to include a provision for access by qualified personnel to inspect construction stormwater BMPs on private properties that discharge to the MS4.